Natural Reweighted Wake-Sleep: Fisher Information Matrix for Helmholtz Machines

-\section{Fisher Information Matrix for Helmholtz Machines}
+\section{Fisher Information Matrix for Helmholtz\\ Machines}

-The computation of the Fisher information matrix, needed in order to compute the natural gradient of a given loss function, strongly depends on the nature of the statistical model with respect to which the loss is defined.
-We refer the reader to~\cite{park|amari|fukumizu:2000} for the computation in the case of feed-forward networks for classification and regression problems.
-In this section we show how the Fisher information matrix in Eq.~\eqref{eq:fisher-matrix} can be rewritten in the case of Sigmoid Belief Networks (SBN), which constitute the building blocks for Helmholtz Machines.
+The computational complexity associated to the evaluation of the Fisher Information Matrix (FIM), needed for the evaluation of the natural gradient of a given loss function, strongly depends on the statistical model on which the loss is defined.
+We refer the reader to~\cite{park|amari|fukumizu:2000} for a discussion about the evaluation of the FIM for feed-forward networks for classification and regression problems.
+In this section we show how the FIM in Equation~\eqref{eq:fisher-matrix} can be rewritten in the case of Sigmoid Belief Networks (SBNs), which constitute the building blocks for Helmholtz Machines.
+The FIM for directed acyclic graphical models takes a simplified block-diagonal form thanks to the locality of the connection matrix, given by the conditional independence among the random variables.
+This result has been exploited recently in the training of stochastic feed-forward neural networks, see for instance Theorem 3 from \cite{sun2017relative}, leading to a block-diagonal FIM with one block per layer, a structure also assumed by \cite{desjardins2015natural,grosse2016kronecker}.

-The Fisher information matrix for directed acyclic graphical models takes a simplified block diagonal form thanks to the locality of connection matrix, given by the conditional independence the random variables.
-This result has been exploited recently in the training of stochastic feed-forward neural networks, see for instance Thm.~3 from \cite{sun2017relative}, leading to a block-diagonal Fisher matrix, with one block per layer.
-However, by a direct generalization to deep stochastic networks of a result from~\cite{ay2002locality} for two-layers networks, it is easy to show that SBNs admit a Fisher information matrix with a finer-grained block structure.
-The following proposition formalizes this result, while Fig.~\ref{fig:bStruct} provides a graphical representation.
+However, by generalizing to deep stochastic networks a result from~\cite{ay2002locality} for a two-layers networks, it can be shown that SBNs admit a FIM with a finer-grained block structure, consisting of one block per neuron.
+This result is a key result for this paper, indeed we can prove that without the need of further approximations, the FIM for SBNs is block-diagonal with blocks of smaller size compared to previous results from the literature, typically having one block per layer, e.g., \cite{desjardins2015natural,grosse2016kronecker,sun2017relative}, which has significant advantages from a computation perspective.
+The following proposition formalizes this result, while Figure~\ref{fig:bStruct} provides a graphical representation.